 IN-SCHOOL MENTORING in & around Stark County

-imPACT groups give students the opportunity to form positive, quality relationships with adults from their community.
+imPACT groups give students the opportunity to form positive, quality developmental relationships with adults from their community.

 Mentorship matters because relational support is the catalytic force that helps young people develop to their fullest potential.

-Each imPACT group consists of 2 mentors and 4 to 6 students.
+Each imPACT group consists of 2 mentors and up to 6 students.

 Small group mentoring occurs on the student’s turf during the school day, where mentors strive to provide students with a fun, casual environment that promotes a lot of talking and laughing.